Lee Ka Yiu: Yokohama FC Hong Kong

 Lee joined Yokohama FC Hong Kong in July 2012, alongside former Sham Shui Po manager Lee Chi Kin and other Sham Shui Po players.

 Tai Po

 After the conclusion of his contract, Lee once again followed Lee Chi Kin, this time to newly promoted HKPL club Tai Po.
 He was revealed as a Tai Po player during the club's season kick off event on 19 July 2016.

 Eastern

 On 17 July 2019, Eastern announced Lee's signing at their season opening media event.
 He left the club on 9 July 2022.

 Southern

 Lee signed with Southern on 18 July 2022.

+International career

+On 15 August 2012, Lee made his international debut for Hong Kong in a friendly match against Singapore.